openresty/rds-json-nginx-module/README.md

 Download the latest version of the release tarball of this module from [rds-json-nginx-module file list](https://github.com/openresty/rds-json-nginx-module/tags).

-Also, this module is included and enabled by default in the [ngx_openresty bundle](http://openresty.org).
+Also, this module is included and enabled by default in the [OpenResty bundle](http://openresty.org).

 [Back to TOC](#table-of-contents)